vrk-kpa/xroad-catalog/xroad_catalog_user_guide.md

 * appVersion
 * systemTime
 * lastCollectionData
-  * organizationsLastFetched
-  * companiesLastFetched
     * membersLastFetched
     * subsystemsLastFetched
     * servicesLastFetched
     * wsdlsLastFetched
     * openapisLastFetched

-### 3.2.3.16 List distinct service statistics
+### 3.2.2.6 List distinct service statistics

 In order to fetch information about distinct service statistics in the X-Road Catalog, an HTTP request has to be sent to a respective REST endpoint: